FAQ for First-Time Homebuyers

 2. Get preapproved for a mortgage

 When you’re serious about buying a house, you should get preapproved for a mortgage to make the process easier.
-While a preapproval letter isn’t a guarantee that you’ll get a loan, it shows real estate agents and sellers that you can likely secure financing.
+While a preapproval letter isn’t a guarantee that you’ll get a loan, it shows real estate agents and sellers that you’ll likely secure financing.
 Sellers often require proof of a preapproval before accepting your offer on their home.

 3. Find a real estate agent or Realtor